RuiDLoureiro/portfolio/README.md

 # portfolio

-Small academic exercises and other projects.
+Academic exercises and other personal projects.